 *Betcha he reads Betcha she sews Maybe she’s made me A closet of clothes!
 Maybe they’re strict As straight as a line… Don’t really care As long as they’re mine!

 He is an extraordinary “poppa,” loving those grandbabies zealously.
-His passionate love for his children?
+As for his passionate love for his children?
 His pride and pleasure in the people his children have become and the spouses they have chosen?
-Is evident in his beam when he speaks of them to his classes or friends.
+It’s evident in his beam when he speaks of them to his students or friends.

 Loving and loved.

-*So maybe now this prayer’s The last one of it’s kind… Won’t you please come get your “Baby” Maybe…Pictured: Top row, Dave at age 1, at age 4 or 5 with his mom and in April 1981 speaking at chapel at Northwest Bible College just before he graduated.
-Second and third rows, Dave and the original 4 daughters at Stonebrook Manor last week.
-Fourth row, watching a video of his Annie perfromance with some of the grandbebes one Sunday night (Gavin, Guini, Gemma, and Averi); Fifth row, Dave with some of the grandkids the night he was going to be getting his hair shaved off (Hunter, Averi, Guini and Gemma).
-Sixth row, Dave at Stonebrook Manor for one of the fundraising dinners, Dave backstage with some “orphans” from Annie.
-Bottom row, Dave and I at Stonebrook Manor last week and on our way to a Heaven Fest potluck a couple of weeks ago.
+*So maybe now this prayer’s The last one of it’s kind… Won’t you please come get your “Baby” Maybe…Pictured: Top, Dave at age 1, then at age 4 or 5 with his mom and in April 1981 speaking at chapel at Northwest Bible College just before he graduated.
+Next, Dave and the original 4 daughters at Stonebrook Manor last week.
+Then, watching a video of his Annie performance with some of the grandbebes one Sunday night (Gavin, Guini, Gemma, and Averi); Next, Dave with some of the grandkids the night he was going to be getting his hair shaved off (Hunter, Averi, Guini and Gemma).
+Then, Dave at Stonebrook Manor for one of the fundraising dinners, Dave backstage with some “orphans” from Annie.
+Finally, Dave and I at Stonebrook Manor last week and on our way to a Heaven Fest potluck a couple of weeks ago.

-*Lyrics: “Maybe” from Annie, the song that made Dave tear up at almost every performance because he understood…
+*Lyrics: “Maybe” from Annie, the song that made Dave tear up at almost every performance over the past couple of months…because he understood…